PingLi0423/acad-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. candidate in Management Science and Engineering at Shanghai University of Finance and Economics, fortunately advised by Professor Pinyan Lu.
 Prior to this, I received my B.Sc. in Mathematics from Wuhan University in 2021.
 I am currently a visiting Ph.D. student at the University of Southern California, working with Professor Xiaotian Li.
-My research interests include online learning, bandit problems, and learning in games.

 My research interests include online learning, bandit problems, and learning in games.